Cardinals vs Mets Odds, Spread, and Total

 Cardinals vs. Mets Betting Trends

-- Both teams are 5-5 against the spread in their past 10 games.
+- Both teams are 5-5-0 against the spread over their past 10 games.

-- The Cardinals have played as underdogs in seven of their past 10 games and won four of those contests.
+- The Cardinals have played as underdogs in seven of their past 10 games and have gone 4-3.

-- The Mets went 5-3 across the eight games in which they were moneyline favorites in their last 10 matchups.
+- The Mets went 5-3 over the eight games they were favored on the moneyline in their last 10 matchups.

-- The total has gone UNDER in six of the Cardinals' last seven games.
+- The Cardinals' games have gone OVER the total in 10 of their 18 chances.

-- The total has gone UNDER in four of the Mets' last five games.
+- The totals have gone OVER in just one of Mets' last five games.

 Cardinals vs. Mets Injury Reports